DaoCloud/DaoCloud-docs/docs/en/docs/middleware/common/antiaffinity.md

 You can see that there are a total of 3 Pods, with two of them running normally and distributed on different nodes.

 The third Pod is in the waiting state.
-Click on the Pod name to view the details, and it is found that it cannot be deployed due to taints and the anti-affinity rule.
+Click the Pod name to view the details, and it is found that it cannot be deployed due to taints and the anti-affinity rule.

 <!--![Event Log](images/anti-affinity03.jpg)-->